reactjs/react.dev/content/docs/hooks-faq.md

 >Note
 >
->We recommend to [pass `dispatch` down in context](#how-to-avoid-passing-callbacks-down) rather than individual callbacks in props.
+>We recommend [passing `dispatch` down in context](#how-to-avoid-passing-callbacks-down) rather than individual callbacks in props.
 The approach below is only mentioned here for completeness and as an escape hatch.
 >
->Also note that this pattern might cause problems in the [concurrent mode](/blog/2018/03/27/update-on-async-rendering.html).
+>Also, note that this pattern might cause problems in the [concurrent mode](/blog/2018/03/27/update-on-async-rendering.html).
 We plan to provide more ergonomic alternatives in the future, but the safest solution right now is to always invalidate the callback if some value it depends on changes.

-In some rare cases you might need to memoize a callback with [`useCallback`](/docs/hooks-reference.html#usecallback) but the memoization doesn't work very well because the inner function has to be re-created too often.
+In some rare cases, you might need to memoize a callback with [`useCallback`](/docs/hooks-reference.html#usecallback) but the memoization doesn't work very well because the inner function has to be re-created too often.
 If the function you're memoizing is an event handler and isn't used during rendering, you can use [ref as an instance variable](#is-there-something-like-instance-variables), and save the last committed value into it manually:

 ```js{6,10}
 function Form() {